-"Earned LTIP" means those Award LTIP Units that have been determined by the Committee, in its sole and absolute discretion, to have been earned on the Valuation Date based on the extent to which one or more of the FFO Goal, the Absolute TSR Goal and the Objective Criteria Goals have been achieved as set forth in Section 3(c) or have otherwise been earned under Section 4.
+"Earned LTIP" means those Award LTIP Units that have been determined by the Committee, in its sole and absolute discretion, to have been earned on the Valuation Date based on the extent to which one or more of the FFO Goal, as may be modified by the TSR Modifier, and the Objective Criteria Goals have been achieved as set forth in Section 3(c) or have otherwise been earned under Section 4.

-"Effective Date" means January 1, 2021.
+"Effective Date" means January 1, 2022.